LiavB2/ominicient-lavebear/_pages/02_Notes.md

 - Algorithmic sequences are usefull for creating quizzes.

 # Notes with commands to edit flask site on AWS Instance
--always in "cd lavflask"
+- always in "cd lavflask"
 - git pull
 - sudo docker-compose up --build -d